Georgia State station

-Georgia State is a train station in Atlanta, Georgia, serving the Blue and Green lines of the Metropolitan Atlanta Rapid Transit Authority (MARTA) rail system.
+Georgia State is a subway station in Atlanta, Georgia, serving the Blue and Green lines of the Metropolitan Atlanta Rapid Transit Authority (MARTA) rail system.
 The station is located within the James H. Floyd State Office Building in Downtown Atlanta and was constructed concurrently with the building in the late 1970s.
 Exits are located on Piedmont Avenue and Jesse Hill Jr. Drive (formerly Butler Street).
 The station's name is in reference to its proximity to Georgia State University.

 The station provides access to Georgia State University and the Georgia State Capitol.
 Access is also provided to Grady Memorial Hospital, Children's Healthcare of Atlanta Hughes Spaulding, The Fulton County Health System, the Georgia Archives, James H. Floyd Twin Towers State buildings and Center Parc Stadium.
 Bus service is provided at this station to Lakewood Stadium, Piedmont Park, and Atlanta Medical Center.

 Station layout

-Buses at this station
+Buses service

 The station is served by the following MARTA bus routes: